 Recruitment Status: Open

 The Department for Communities and Social Inclusion (DCSI) is offering exciting employment opportunities for energetic, compassionate and flexible individuals, who feel they can support and impact positively upon the lives of young people in custody.

 Successful applicants will be offered the unique opportunity to embark upon a 12-month probationary period within the AYTC, with a view to ongoing roles.

-Information sessions for this role will be held on the following Tuesdays:
+Information session times for this role will be listed on this page shortly.